dikortis/LetsTalkETC/Episodes/Episode_6.md

 you
-hi everyone and thank you for tuning in you're listening to episode 6 of let's talk ET cie i'm your host karlovy along with my co-host dr. christian see burrito I want to thank ETC community for another great week for those of you
+hi everyone and thank you for tuning in you're listening to episode 6 of let's talk ETC i'm your host karlovy along with my co-host dr. christian see burrito I want to thank ETC community for another great week for those of you